 6. Since the 1960s, no esthetically beautiful mic has been created.
 Compare what's displayed in the advertising spaces of Tape Op

-these days to the understated elegance of a KM53 - akin to the Chrysler Buildingís stunning architecture, or Schoeps' CM51/3 Art Deco head complemented by a midnight-blue body.
+these days to the understated elegance of a KM53 - akin to the Chrysler Buildingís stunning architecture, or Schoeps' CM51/3 Art Deco head complemented by that gorgeous midnight-blue body.

-7. The love and care that went into the design of classic mics can be stunningly beautiful, superbly functional and durable on the inside, too.
-I still marvel at the double-decker geometry of the U67ís circuit boards- even the resistors are all oriented in the same direction.
+7. The love and care that went into the design of classic mics can be stunningly beautiful, superbly functional and durable, too.
+I still marvel at the double-decker geometry of the U67ís circuit boards- even the resistor bands are oriented in the same direction.

 8. You can still make excellent AND unique mics today.
 Dirk Brauner and I slaved over every minute detail of the KHE for years, then delivered 100 of them to Brad Lunde, who put them in the right hands all over America.
 Forced to price the mic into the stratosphere, we barely broke even.
 People liked the KHE enough to double it in price within 10 years.
 The market is always right.

 9. At first, the giant ship (in my case, the business of restoring, repairing, and upgrading mics) is superhumanly hard to push off the pier.
 No money, no recognition, no respect, plus lots of territorial yapping from the competition.
-Then, if you stick with the job and truly have something of value to offer, the ship will start inching forward, barely noticeable.
-Much later come the coasting years, when the ship moves on its own and people come to you (as long as you stay true to your craft and go the extra mile, every time).
+Then, if you stick with the job and truly have something of value to offer, the ship will start inching off the pier, barely noticeable.
+Much later come the coasting years, when the ship moves on its own, almost effortlessly, and people come to you rather you having to walk on your knees and beg for business.
+(But only as long as you stay true to your craft and go the extra mile, every time).

 10. The design of a microphone is more than the sum of its technical features.
 A microphone is the receptacle - orifice, if you like - of the musician's creative vulnerability.
 Thus, it occupies a uniquely emotional position in the recording chain.
 The pocket protector types who claim to know and understand all there is to know about a microphone, arguing specs and data, often donít understand the soul, the alchemy and synergy formed by its components.
 Thatís why there are so few new mics capable of holding oneís emotional attention.
 And that is why so many of the old mics are in such high demand.
 Never underestimate or disrespect the passionate listener.